Battlefield Play4Free: Updates

 Easy Studios, the developer of Battlefield Play4Free, regularly performed updates to the game.
 The first major update took place on 29 January 2011, when Easy Studios launched Oman.
 Then, the developers released Sharqi Peninsula on 4 April 2011, the same day that the game went to open beta.
 On 9 June 2011, Basra, the fourth map, was released.
 Later, Dragon Valley was released on 10 August 2011.
 Besides new maps, Easy Studios added various game elements such as motion blur due to the new, modified Refractor game engine.

 On 25 October 2011, "Tier 3" training was released to include an array of new skill options for all four classes.
 On 1 December 2011, weapon customization was added to Battlefield Play4Free, thus allowing players to specifically customize their weapons with attachments such as holographic sights, different barrels, assorted stocks, and different types of magazines.
 Nineteen days later, on 20 December 2011, Easy Studios released the sixth map, Dalian, which was remade from Battlefield 2.
 Also, in the same update, Easy Studios replaced all "Legacy" weapons with reclassified weapons, which are denoted as "+3."
 On 23 October 2012, Easy Studios Released "Rush" game mode.
 This mode places players in one of two roles: either an attack or defense.
 The game plays out across multiple stages where destroyable MCOM stations are the focal point.
 There are two MCOMs at each stage, labeled A and B, both of which must be destroyed in order for the attackers to continue forward.
 The game ends when either all of the MCOMs are destroyed or the attackers are eliminated by means of depletion of their tickets.
 This game mode was first used in Battlefield: Bad Company.
 The expanded Sharqi Peninsula map was the first map to get the rush treatment.
 Karkand rush and Dalian rush were also added.

-In October 2013, the devs at Easy Studios began an effort to balance the vast number of weapons in the game, several of which were felt to be unbalanced or "overpowered" when compared to other weapons within each respective class as well as on the whole.
-As of November 2013, the re-balancing had been mostly completed and implemented.

 Reception

 The game received a score of 68/100 from 11 reviews on Metacritic.
+The game received an "Okay" score of 6/10 on IGN.